kevinahn7/snappy-snips/README.md

 * As an employee, I need to be able to select a stylist, see their details, and see a list of all clients that belong to that stylist.
 * As an employee, I need to add new stylists to our system when they are hired.
 * As an employee, I need to be able to add new clients to a specific stylist.
 I should not be able to add a client if no stylists have been added.
+* As an employee, I need to be able to delete stylists (all and single).
+* As an employee, I need to be able to delete clients (all and single).
+* As an employee, I need to be able to view clients (all and single).
+* As an employee, I need to be able to edit JUST the name of a stylist.
+(You can choose to allow employees to edit additional properties but it is not required.)
+* As an employee, I need to be able to edit ALL of the information for a client.
+* As an employee, I need to be able to add a specialty and view all specialties that have been added.
+* As an employee, I need to be able to add a specialty to a stylist.
+* As an employee, I need to be able to click on a specialty and see all of the stylists that have that specialty.
+* As an employee, I need to see the stylist's specialties on the stylist's details page.
+* As an employee, I need to be able to add a stylist to a specialty.

 ## Setup on OSX